avi-rav/AllClouds/contacts-app/README.md

 ### ✅ **3.
 Image Upload (Online + Offline)**
 - When online → image is uploaded to server → stored on backend.
-- When offline → image stored in Local storage as Base64 → synced later.
+- When offline → image stored in IndexedDB  as Base64 → synced later.
 - Preview image shown instantly.

 ### ✅ **4.
 Mobile‑First UI**